Tees Transporter Bridge

 A symbol of Teesside since it opened in 1911

-The Tees Transporter Bridge is currently closed and will aim to reopen in early July 2014.
+The Tees Transporter Bridge is currently closed and will aim to reopen in Autumn 2014.
 The Bridge's gondola will be out of operation to allow for repainting and renovation work.

 A free replacement bus service will run between Middlesbrough and Port Clarence. - Replacement Bus Service Timetable [121kb]